 The percentage of those who have felony convictions is a bit harder to estimate.
 The uncertainty comes from the sheer number of crimes committed each year, as well as uneven reporting from state to state.

-A rough estimate by the Bureau of Justice Statistics puts the number of American adults who can’t vote because of felony convictions at 5.85 million in total.
+A rough estimate by the Bureau of Justice Statistics puts the number of American adults who have spent time in prison because of felony convictions at 5.6 million in total.

 Finding life insurance as a felon is difficult.
 Insuring a felon puts insurance companies at a much greater risk than insuring someone without a criminal record.

-A few of the reasons felons are considered high risk buy life insurance companies are:
+A few of the reasons felons are considered high risk by life insurance companies are:

 - High risk lifestyle